UCSD-ECE140/ece-140b-spring-2023-final-project-pocketsynth/README.md

 - This is the web server which runs remotely, allowing for PocketSynth's cloud connectivity.

+- The webapp is written in Python + Javascript using the FastAPI framework.

 - Projects are uploaded and downloaded via this server's REST API.
 The projects are stored as XML text documents in a SQLite database.